Exploring Philadelphia’s Bartram’s Garden: North America’s Oldest Botanical Garden

 Philadelphia has a rich connection to American history, and the city is home to many of the oldest sites in America.
 One of these historical sites is the oldest, still existent botanical garden.

 Bartram’s Garden was begun by botanist John Bartram.
-Bartram purchased 102 acres of land in 1728.
+Bartram purchased 102 acres of land in 1728, nearly 100 years before other historic gardens like Tyler Arboretum were first planted.
 By the middle of the century, he had compiled the most complete collection of North American plants in the world.
 A friend of Benjamin Franklin, Bartram specialized in trading plants and seeds all over the world.

 The garden would stay in the family until 1850, when financial difficulties forced them to sell the land.
 It was purchased by Andrew Eastwick, who maintained the land as a private garden for his nearby estate.
 When Eastwick died in 1879, a campaign was started to save the gardens.
 Since 1891, the gardens have been preserved as a park owned by the City of Philadelphia.
 In 1960, the gardens were designed as a National Historic Landmark.